-Understanding Quick Response Codes
+Quick Response Codes and Kanban

-The purpose of a Quick Response code is to quickly and reliably provide information in a physical context – that is, the information is associated with a place or object, where the code appears.
+The purpose of a QR code is to quickly and reliably provide information in a physical context – that is, the information is associated with a place or object, where the code appears.
 The device that scans the code can then act on that information.